iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Network Simplex Algorithm.md

 **Observations**:

 This is the optimality conditions for the min cost network flow, however, this is not on the residual graph.
+- Intuitively, if the reduced costs is negative, then it means sending more flow would save cost, hence, for an optimal solution, it better be the case that that arc is at capacity.
+- Else, reduced cost is positive, meaning that we shouldn't be sending any thing on the arc to increase the costs.
+-

 **Proof**: